2015 Cotton Bowl Classic (December): Game summary

 After Oklahoma lost to Clemson 17–37 in the Orange Bowl Semifinal, Michigan State was throttled by Alabama 38–0.
 A tight first half saw Alabama take a 10–0 lead into half time.
 Near the end of the second quarter, Michigan State had its best drive of the night, but all-time winningest MSU quarterback, Connor Cook, was intercepted by Cyrus Jones.
 Alabama scored a touchdown on the opening possession of the second half and MSU turned the ball over on its first possession.
 Alabama could not capitalize on the turnover, but did return MSU's next punt for a touchdown, putting the game out of reach at 24–0 with a little over three minutes remaining in the third quarter.
 MSU's offense could not muster any points and were held to a total of 249 yards.
 Cook finished the night with zero touchdowns and two interceptions.

-Alabama would go on to defeat Clemson 45–40 for the 2016 College Football Playoff National Championship.
+Alabama went on to defeat Clemson 45–40 for the 2016 College Football Playoff National Championship.